tischi/HTM_Explorer/help/statistical_analysis.md

 This is the same answer as in the additive interpretation!

+## Negative control

+Select the negative control treatment.
+All your data will be normalised against it.
+You need to have (several) negative control data points in each experimental batch (see below).

+A special case is to select **"all treatments"**; in this case one assumes that only few treatments in each experiment cause an effect, so normalising against all treatments, e.g. using the median-based **robust_z_score**, is an option (add reference).

+## Batch-wise normalisation against negative control

+### Batch effects

+Biological data typically consist of measurement "batches".

+Typically, a batch is defined by data that are "comparable"; this could be due to
+- cells from same passage number are used
+- antibody stainings are from same "mix"
+- data was acquired in same microscopy session

+In high-throughput screening such a measurement batch typically is considered to be one multi-well plate.

+As above conditions often change between different batches one should (has to) normalize data to control measurements from the same batch.

+Statistically this is referred to as "handling of batch effects".

+The HTM Explorer gives you several outputs that handle batch effects in different ways (see below).

+### subtract_mean_ctrl

+From all data points in each experimental batch (e.g., multi-well plate) you subtract the mean of all control data points in the respective batch.
+Combining this with a **log2** transformation gives you the log2-fold change of the treatments with respect to the controls;
+often this is a very useful readout as it has a nice biological interpretation (the statistical significance of this fold-change is computed in **[Analysis > Treatment summary]**)

+### z_score

+Each data point is replaced by z-score against the negative controls in the same batch: z_score = (raw_value - mean(ctrls)) / sd(ctrls)

+Pro:
+- you take into account the variation (sd) of your controls; you are in some sense looking for treatments that are "significantly" different from the negative control.
+Con:
+- the problem with this score is that the estimation of sd(ctrls) is very noisy if there are only a handful control measurements in each batch.
+A wrong estimation of sd(ctrls) can readily render all of your measurements in the same batch as "hits"" or "non-hits".

+### robust_z_score

+Each data point is replaced by the robust z-score against the negative controls in the same batch: z_score = (raw_value - median(ctrls)) / mad(ctrls)

+Pro:
+- useful if **all_treatments** are selected as negative controls and you have only few treatments (outliers) that cause an effcet; the median based values will efficiently ignore the outliers and use all the other treatment values a base line.
+Con:
+- the problem with this score is that the estimation of mad(ctrls) is very noisy if there are only a handful control measurements in each batch.
+A wrong estimation of mad(ctrls) can readily render all of your measurements in the same batch as "hits"" or "non-hits".
+- if you have only a handful of negative controls, the median is not a very good representation of the true average of the negative control distribution (find reference).

+### divide_by_mean_ctrl

+You divide all data points in each batch by the mean of all control data points in the respective batch.
+If you think this is a good idea you should consider to rather perform a **log2** transform in combination with **subtract_mean_ctrl** (see dissucion in above section batch effects).

+### subtract_median_ctrl

+As **subtract_mean_ctrl**, but using the median of the control measurements.
+This is particularly useful if you use **all_treatments** as negative control (see **robust_z_score**).

+### divide_by_median_ctrl

+As **divide_by_mean_ctrl**, but using the median of the control measurements.
+This is particularly useful if you use **all_treatments** as negative control (see **robust_z_score**).

+## Options of Data Normalisation

+### Batch-wise spatial gradient correction

+Sometimes there are spatial gradients in your experiments; for instance if you perform an antibody staining in a 96-well plate experiment chances are high that the antibody staining is uneven across the plate.

+Here are different methods to normalise each data point to the data points in its local neighborhood.

 ## Parameters

 ### Data transformation

-## `Median__z_score` (position based score)

-For each batch (plate), the data of all images within one position are averaged (see above) such that we have one number per position.
-Then a z-score is computed for each position as Z = (value - mean(ctrls)) / sd(ctrls)
-Where the mean and sd are computed across all positions that contain the selected control measurements.

-To take into account the fact that you measured multiple batches the median z-score of all the batches is computed and given in the treatmentSummary table.
-The logic of taking the median is: "at least in half of the batches (replicates) there should have been a significant effect."; significant typically being Z>2 (increase) or Z<-2 (decrease).

-Issues:
-- the problem with this score is that the estimation of sd(ctrls) is very noisy if there are not enough control measurements.
-A wrong estimation of sd(ctrls) can readily render all of your measurements in the same batch as hits or non-hits.
-- does not give you a statistical significance; for instance the value does not reflect how often you repeated your measurement

-## `Median__robust_z_score` (position based score)

-Same as Median__z_score, but for each batch (plate) a z-score is computed as Z =  (treated - median(ctrls)) / mad(ctrls), where mad is the so called median average deviation (a median based analog to the standard deviation).

-This score can make sense if you want to remove outliers in your controls, e.g. you could take the whole plate (all treatments) as controls if you expect only a limited number of hits (reference: Butros and Huber).

-Issues:
-- same as `Median__z_score`

 ## `t_test__positions` (position based score)